readthedocs/sphinx_rtd_theme/README.rst

 ===================================

-This theme relies pretty heavily on a couple other sass libraries, but most notably wyrm_, a frotend library I'm currently building.
+This theme relies pretty heavily on a couple other sass libraries, but most notably wyrm_, a frontend library I'm currently building.
 I've tried to keep most of the layout specific code in this repo, but a lot of the rST text formatting is done over there.
+Wyrm is pretty spartan and undocumented at the moment, so if you simply want to create some bug issues for me rather than setting up a pull request, that's totally OK with me!

-To load the depencies you'll need to install bower_, which itself requires node to run.
+To load the dependencies you'll need to install bower_, which itself requires node_ to run.
 Then simply run a ``bower install`` in the root directory to install the dependencies.
 Once installed, make your sass changes to the ``sphix_rtd_theme/sass`` directory.